 Jamie Gittins ran the Cardiff Half Marathon on Sunday 27th March in 2 hours 45 minutes, dressed as Olly The Brave.
 Jamie said; “I have never been so hot in all my life as when I was wearing the lion suit during the half marathon.
 But there was never any doubt that I wouldn’t run in it as Molly Ollys has been so supportive to my eight-year-old son, Freddie who is being treated for leukaemia.

 “This amazing charity not only sent Fred an Olly The Brave to comfort him, but they also organised for Fred and my other son, Noah, 11, to go to a VIP evening of WWE live wrestling which was Fred’s ultimate wish.
 Seeing the joy on their faces made the boiling hot trek in the suit worth it!”

-Training and preparing for the half marathon has been a challenge for 40 year old Jamie, as he has had to take Freddie back and forth regularly to hospital for various treatments at Birmingham Children’s Hospital.
-But after what the family has been through over the past 18 months, they are not fazed by anything.
+Training and preparing for the half marathon was a challenge for 40 year old Jamie, as he has had to take Freddie back and forth regularly to hospital for various treatments at Birmingham Children’s Hospital.
+But after what the family has been through, they were not fazed by anything.

 Jamie, who is head of Kings Caple Primary School in Hereford, explains that Freddie was diagnosed with leukaemia only three months after Fred’s mum, 41 year old Emma, died from breast cancer.

 Jamie said; “Telling the boys Em had died was the toughest thing I’ve ever had to do.
 It absolutely broke their hearts.
 All the family were there because I said I didn’t think I could do it on my own.